Program 4.2: Commonwealth Courts Registry Services

 Increase data maturity and data-driven decision making.

-• Develop a strategic recruitment strategy to support optimal service delivery.
+• Refine the CTS and associate recruitment strategies to support optimal service delivery.

 • Develop greater capability for data informed decision making and quality assurance practices.

-• Develop a business case for a workforce management solution.
+• Develop a business case for modern and fit for purpose client service systems.

 • Work with the courts to develop enhanced practices and processes that ensure the safety of litigants, particularly in the family law jurisdiction.